meilisearch/specifications/text/0034-telemetry-policies.md

 Why we consider using Segment to collect and send data ?

 - Segment will represent our unique source of collecting data.
-It permits to change on the fly and fill data to new analytics products without loosing data.
+It permits to change on the fly and fill data to new analytics products without losing data.
 - It seems to offer smarter mechanisms for collect.
 Thus, having a very low impact on performance of the system on which it collects data.
 [See the rust docs here](https://segment.com/docs/connections/sources/catalog/libraries/server/rust/)

 ## 4. Planned Changes